esoteric-programmer/lemmings_3ds/README.md

 orig\_demo, orig, ohno\_demo, ohno, xmas91, xmas92, holi93\_demo, holi93, holi94\_demo and/or holi94.
 You need to fill at least one folder to play the game.
 To avoid duplicates, you may only fill these folders if you own all Lemmings games: orig, ohno, xmas91, xmas92, holi94
-For multiplayer mode, fill the subfolders of /lemmings/2p of the host system.
+For multiplayer mode, fill the subfolders of the 2p folder at the host system.

 If you modify level files later, you should delete the CACHE_xx.DAT files in the lemmings folder afterwards.